Compliance Training

 New state employees (faculty, staff, management, and student employees) must complete online compliance courses within 30 days of their first day of work.

-Employees are auto-assigned training through the CSU employee training system, CSU Learn, a week or two before their first paycheck.
+Employees are auto-assigned training through CSU Learn, typically a week or two before their first paycheck.

-Note to Supervisors: After an employee is in active pay status in CHRS, please allow three nights (for overnight processes) to pass before asking the employee to check email for training notices.
+Note to Supervisors: After an employee is in active pay status in CHRS, allow three nights for processing before directing them to check email for training notices.

 Why is Compliance Training Required?